 What are some other laws in other states and major cities?

-If you work for a large employer in Oregon, they must give employees a work schedule in writing.
-Employees should receive a 7 day notice.
-It also must be posted and easily visible and include all work shifts.
+Currently, Oregon is the only state that has statewide laws on predictive scheduling.
+If you work for a large employer in Oregon (at least 500 employees), they must give workers a work schedule in writing.
+Employees should receive a 14-day notice.
+Furthermore, it must be posted and easily visible and include all work shifts.
 The employer must pay a penalty if they change the schedule without notice.

 New York City